Broadcast TV Viewership During Coronavirus

 - Demos: A18+, A18-34, A25-54

-- Overall viewership increased in the first three weeks of March 2020 over the same weeks last year.
+- Overall viewership increased in March, April, May and June over the same weeks last year.

 Source: GfK TVB Media Comparisons Study 2020.
 Persons 18-34.
 Agree Strongly or Agree Somewhat.
 Q9 - For each source, please indicate the extent to which you agree or disagree with the following statement: I trust the News that I see/hear on this media source